 Have you checked your application status recently?
-Did the transcripts and test scores checklist items update?
+Did the transcripts, SRAR, or test scores checklist items update?

 If your items aren’t marked as received yet, how do you know when it’s time to worry versus wait?
 The answer depends on what is missing and how you sent it to us.

 This year (for the Class of 2027) standardized testing is welcome, but not required.
 If you choose to submit standardized test scores, here is some helpful information about our processing times:

 If you choose to submit standardized testing, NYU will accept unofficial test scores for the purposes of our application review process.
 You can send unofficial test scores by email to [email protected] or upload them through your applicant portal, which you will gain access to after submitting the Common App.
 Submitting unofficial scores is the fastest way to have your checklist updated.

 If you are self-reporting standardized testing (via email or your applicant portal), your checklist will update within 10 business days at our busiest time of year (January-February) or within five business days when our office is less busy.

 Official test scores:

 If you are sending us official standardized test scores, the testing agency should send test scores directly to NYU.
 Typically, if they are not expedited, results will arrive in a month.

 Your school counselor should submit predicted test scores for the IB and national exams.
 When you indicate on the application that youʼll send us IB or national exam results, we will email your counselor a form for this.

 Artistic applicants who must complete an audition or portfolio do not need to submit test scores.
 You can indicate this right on the Common Application for first years and transfers.
 First-year students will see a separate question related to this on the application.
 Transfers will see an artistic program option in the regular standardized testing drop-down menu.